NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 through Nov 30, 2019) for GFS and ECM.
 There are 95,411 files which average about 1.5 MB each consisting of
 SL1L2, SAL1L2, VL1L2, and VAL1L2 data.

-The data lives in /public/retro/pierce/vsdb_data/...
+The original data set resides on hera in /scratch1/NCEPDEV/global/Fanglin.Yang/stat/vsdb_data and was copied to the local server adb-cb1 and rearranged in order to make it easier to load with MetDBLoad and VXingest.
+Having the data local minimized the effects of a network mount point on loading times.
+This data set has years of accumulated VSDB files and is continually being appended by EMC, which is why it was chosen.
+The rearranged data lives in /public/retro/pierce/vsdb_data which is a GSL cummulo mount point as well as on adb-cb1.

 This is the load_val section of the mv_load spec.

     ```
       <load_val>